 Who else could Orion be referring to other than the master manipulator himself?
 Suddenly, everything became a whole lot clearer.
 Kronos had probably been whispering into his ear the entire time he was reforming, poisoning his mind and turning him against Artemis.

 Then, Orion looked up.
 "Artemis..." he said, his voice small.
 "I...
 I think I fucked up.
 Oh gods.
 I'm sorry.
 I'm sorry.
 I'm so very sorry – "

 Artemis didn't hesitate.
 She reached out and pulled him into an embrace, Orion remaining utterly still.
 "It's okay, Orion," she whispered.
 "It's okay."

 Naruto finally relaxed and exited Six Paths Sage Mode, letting the barrier collapse.

 What in the world just happened?

 To tell you the truth, I'm not entirely sure myself.

 There were many conflicting versions of Orion's myth.
 Some claimed that Orion was the playboy son of Poseidon who was killed by a giant scorpion sent by Gaea after he vowed to hunt all the animals in the world.
 Others claimed that Orion was the son of Gaea who the council of gods elected to kill due to his hubris.

 For some reason, Apollo had always refused to tell him the truth, and whenever Naruto even mentioned Orion, the sun god's eyes would cloud over as if experiencing traumatic flashbacks – wait.

-"The Dark Ages," Naruto whispered, revelation dawning on his mind.
+"The Dark Days," Naruto whispered, revelation dawning on his mind.